<< Click to Display Table of Contents >

 Previous pageReturn to chapter overviewNext page

-scale value of the scanner bitmap will correspond to the laser power.
+At the marking process, the scale value of the scanner bitmap will correspond to the laser power.
 That is why the grayscale adjusting can be used for fine-tuning your mark result and consider non linear behavior of the laser and the material.
 The brightness and the intensity can be changed for the original bitmap in the bitmap property page.
 After that the grayscales of the scanner bitmap can be adjusted via two different pixel maps:

 Scanner Bitmap